tjcarney89/swift-slapchat-lab-ios-0217/README.md

 ## Instructions

 Open up the project.
-We've set up a blank tableview controller and started `DataManager`.
+We've set up a blank tableview controller and started `DataStore`.
 Your job is to setup Core Data, display your persistent `Message` objects, and add an interface where users can create and save new messages.

 ### Core Data Setup